 When you develop your own tailor-made itinerary with us, it's fully customised with your choice of activities, accommodation and transport around New Zealand - Click here for more information about Multi-Activity Trips or Enquire Now to get started.

-From NZD$295 per adult / NZD$185 per child (9 to 14).
-Includes canoe and safety equipment rental, all transportation and hut accommodation.
+From NZD$295 per adult / NZD$265 per child (10 to 16).
+Includes canoe and safety equipment rental, all transportation and accomodation in Department of Conservation huts.

 Book NowThis trip is definitely best between October and April and not just because being on the river when its warm and sunny is more enjoyable: There's more daylight hours to complete reasonably long days on the water and there's less chance of heavy rain rising river levels and making it dangerous to paddle.